lyz-code/mkdocs-newsletter/docs/adr/004-article_newsletter_structure.md

 possibility is to save the nav in `docs/newsletter/.newsletter_nav.yaml`.

 If we store the newsletter nav dictionary, it would be difficult to deduce where does the new entries fit in so that the nav is still ordered.
-It makes more sense to store the `nav_data` object, but building that object is relatively cheap, so it may not be worth storing it.
+It would make more sense to store the `nav_data` object, but building that object is relatively cheap, so it may not be worth even storing it.

 # Decision
 <!-- What is the change that we're proposing and/or doing? -->
-Follow the only proposal regarding the structure, and we'll build the nav incrementally and we'll store it in a hidden file in `docs/newsletter/.newsletter_nav.yaml`.
+Follow the only proposal regarding the structure, and we'll build the nav from scratch each time we build the site.

 # Consequences
 <!-- What becomes easier or more difficult to do because of this change? -->